luigisaetta/langchain_oracle/README.md

 It means that:
 * to test this code you need to apply for the LA
-* During the LA there could be breaking changes, in the OCI SDK or in the signature of the service.
+* during the LA there could be breaking changes, in the OCI SDK or in the signature of the service.
+* integration with LangChain will be published officially.
+Plans are that it will be published when GenAI Service will be GA.

 I'll try to keep the code updated.